hearts4cyno/hearts4cyno/README.md

 non-sharing self/yume shippers;

--- i have good reasoning for this and i know not all ns yumes are like this but i have been harassed by non sharers in the past so id just rather not interact with them.
+-- i have good reasoning for this and i know not all ns yumes are like this but i have been attacked by non sharers in the past so id just rather not interact with them.

 albedurin/scaradurin, dottoscara/dottocollei, kaeluc, beikazu, tighlei, cylou & arlefuri/neuvifuri shippers
 or just in general c0mships/pr0ships ect. otherwise im pretty okay with most ships including rarepairs